Why do we self-sabotage?

 I’ve reflected on this, I think the reason is that the abusers, and people who protect the abusers, tell us “it wasn’t that bad.”

 Well, it was that bad.
 Me witnessing a live animal tortured was that bad.
 Having my life threatened, was that bad.
+Being held against my will with spitting, tickling and constraint were that bad.
 My parents ignoring the bullying was that bad.

 Don’t minimize your pain.
 Don’t listen to those who say “Get over it.
 It wasn’t that bad.”